dbcook/openrocket-database/README.md

   but there is no documented part number from the vendor.
 For example, the 12.25 inch BT-5 used in the Estes #2009 Rain Maker is assigned a PN of "BT-5_12.25in".

-* When multiple part numbers are known for a given item, they are given as a list in the PartNumber field.
+* When multiple part numbers are known for a given item, they are given as a comma-delimited list in the PartNumber field.

 * Items not uniquely tied to any given manufacturer have been assigned a manufacturer name of "Generic xxxx", where xxxx (if present) may be a category like "competition".